Montreal Botanical Garden: Lion de la Feuillée

 The Lion de la Feuillée is a monument and sculpture located inside the Montreal Botanical Garden.
 The huge lion that lies at the entrance to the rose garden was donated by the city of Lyon on the occasion of the 350th anniversary of Montreal in 1992.

 The first bridge over the Feuillée was open to the public on 28 September 1831 in the heart of the city of Lyon, France.
 The Feuillée Lion is one of four castings of the original work, created by René Dardel.
 During the reconstruction of the bridge in 1910, the four lions were relocated.
 In 1992, one of them was brought to Montreal.

+Ouellet-Robert Entomological Collection

+The Ouellet-Robert Collection, abbreviated as QMOR, is the entomological collection of the University of Montreal.
+It is one of the most important in Canada and the second largest in Quebec, with 1.5 million specimens as of 2019.
+It is housed at the Institute for Research in Plant Biology (IRBV) at the Biodiversity Center, located on the grounds of the Montreal Botanical Garden.

 Sport

 During the 1976 Summer Olympics, it hosted the 20 km walk athletics and the running part of the modern pentathlon event.